APS Bridge Program

-This year for the first time Google Inc. partnered with the Department to offer two full two-years Google Bridge Fellowships in the context of the IGEN APS Bridge program!
+For the second year Google Inc. partnered with the Department to offer two full two-years Google Bridge Fellowships in the context of the IGEN APS Bridge program!
 Google also supports each year four summer research assistantships for students to do research with faculty members of the department.

 The Physics and Astronomy Department at CSU Long Beach is one of only 6 nationally funded Bridge Sites of the American Physical Society.
 Since 2014 we offer Bridge fellows and Bridge students the opportunity to be part of one of the largest Master's program nationwide and prepare to enter a Ph.D. program.

-Our Bridge fellows/students have successfully joined the Ph.D. program at U. Illinois at Urbana-Champaign, the Ohio State University, UC Berkeley, U. of North Carolina at Chapel Hill, and the University of Oregon.
+Our Bridge fellows/students have successfully joined the Ph.D. program at University Illinois at Urbana-Champaign, the Ohio State University, UC Berkeley, Florida State University, University of North Carolina at Chapel Hill, and the University of Oregon.
 Our first Bridge student, Daniel Diaz, received his Ph.D. in Fall 2020 from Florida State University / CERN (Switzerland).
 More are on the way!
 Others decided to use their Master's degree to go to industry and are content with their experience.